Skip to content

 Topics on this page

-You can give someone access to the information and records in your QRO Online client account, or that of a company or trust—that is, you can assign someone to view the details of an account or act on your behalf for payroll tax, betting tax, land tax, royalty, transfer duty or insurance duty.
+You can give someone access to information and records in your QRO Online account so they can see the details of a linked company or trust or act on your behalf for payroll tax, betting tax, land tax, royalty, transfer duty or insurance duty.

 You can also: